 Don’t Ignore the Signs of Dehydration

-Riding may not appear to be a very physical activity to some, but motorcyclists are vulnerable to dehydration due to the drying effect of the wind and exposure to the weather.
-Many of the symptoms of dehydration can affect your judgement and impair your ability to operate a motorcycle safely.
+Don’t ignore the signs of dehydration!
+Riding may not appear to be a highly physical activity to some, but motorcyclists are vulnerable to dehydration due to the drying effect of the wind and exposure to the weather.
+Many symptoms of dehydration can affect your judgment and impair your ability to operate a motorcycle safely.

 Mild to moderate dehydration is likely to cause: